 Administrators Need to Plan for Change in Clients and Apps

 Last week’s announcement that Microsoft will disable basic authentication for Exchange Online connection protocols from October 2022 certainly got people’s attention.
-Hopefully the message is sinking in that it’s time to act to be prepared for a smooth switchover when Microsoft disconnects basic authentication in a year’s time.
-Given the number of Office 365 tenants out there, it’s discouraging that Microsoft’s article received only 29K views as of 9:30 AM UTC today.
-Some people might be going to receive a terrific surprise when the hammer descends.
+Hopefully the message is sinking in that it’s time to prepare for basic authentication to stop working for protocols like POP3, IMAP4, EWS, and ActiveSync.
+As we’ll discuss later, Microsoft is making an exception for SMTP AUTH, but that’s no excuse not to do the work to make sure a smooth transition occurs.
+Some tenant administrators and users might be going to receive a terrific surprise when the hammer descends.

 One good thing to do now is plan for the replacement of old, insecure email clients.
 Many of the older clients still connecting with POP3 and IMAP4 tend to pass cleartext credentials.
 Microsoft has upgraded its implementation of POP3 and IMAP4 to support modern authentication, but even so, it’s time to consider the discontinuation of these antiquated protocols.
 Noble as their service has been to email, the best days for these protocols are long past.